gfonsecabr/shadoks-PACE2025/README.md

 ## Compiling

-Please refer to each sub directories but the compilation principles are the same.
-The directory src contains the sources.
-The compilation can be done as follows in the src directory.
+The directory ``heuristic-src`` contains the source code of ``heuristic`` and the directory ``exact-src`` contains the source code of ``excact``.
+The compilacan be done as follows in the src directory.

 ```bash
 cmake .
 make
 ```

-There are two executables: shadoks and tt or anytime depending on the sub challenge.
-Those two executables are mandatory to be in the same directory for the execution.
-A copy after compilation was placed under the bin directory.
+The directory ``tt-open-wbo-in`` contains the source of ``anytime``.
+Please see the compilation instruction in the ``README.md`` file of the directory for compilation instructions.

 There are no external dependencies, all dependencies are already included and compiled with shadoks.
-GLPK 5.0 is included as a compiled library, and the source code is available at https://www.gnu.org/software/glpk/#downloading .
+GLPK 5.0 is included as a compiled library, and the unmodified source code is available at https://www.gnu.org/software/glpk/#downloading .
 Modified versions of EvalMaxSAT and open-mcs are included and compiled together with our main solvers.

 ## Algorithms